 A: No single delivery method is suitable for every project.
-Design-build delivery is best suited for a project where basic performance or design specifications can be largely fixed prior to design and construction.
-The client must be willing to set the specifications and allow the service provider to fulfill them in the best possible way.
-If a project is not clearly defined at the outset or may need constant client input at different steps in the process, then design-build may not be appropriate.
+Design-build is best suited for a project where basic performance and technical requirements can largely be agreed upon prior to design and construction of the project.
+The owner must be willing to set such requirements and allow the service provider to fulfill them in the best possible way.
+If a project is not clearly defined at the outset or may need constant owner input at different steps in the process, then design-build may not be appropriate.
 However, when speed of completion is a priority, then design-build may be the most attractive option.

 Q: What are the advantages of design-build for an owner?

 As stated above, having engineers and construction professionals on the same team provides the owner with a single point of accountability, allows for construction-related input in every stage of the design, likely reduces time and construction costs, and enables the use of construction best practices.
 The latter scenario also fosters collaboration and trust in the working environment, with all parties sharing common objectives and working as a team to identify the best-value solutions for the owner.

 Q: What are the potential disadvantages for an owner?

 Design-build requires discipline on the part of owner to make decisions earlier on in the process to establish the framework for the delivery of a successful project.
 Those clients who want to have continuous influence over detailed design and throughout the construction phase will have difficulty adjusting to design-build.